-American Sign Language ASL-101 American Sign Language I
+American Sign Language

+ASL-101 First-Year American Sign Language I 4 credits, Fall

-First of a three-term introductory course.
+First term of a three-term introductory course.
 Everyday communication is the centerpiece of each lesson.
 Topics revolve around sharing information about ourselves and our environment.
 Grammar is introduced in context, with an emphasis on developing question and answering skills.
 Strategies are presented to help the student maintain a conversation.
-Recommended: Pass WRD-098 or placement in WR-121.
+Recommended: WRD-098 or placement in WR-121

-ASL-102 American Sign Language II 4 credits, Winter
+ASL-102 First-Year American Sign Language II 4 credits, Winter

-Second of a three-term introductory course.
+Second term of a three-term introductory course.
 Emphasis will be on increasing communicative abilities.
 Course will focus on language functions such as making requests, describing others, and/or telling a short story.
 Grammar and vocabulary will also be emphasized throughout the course.
-Prerequisite: Pass ASL-101 or instructor consent.
+Prerequisites: ASL-101

-ASL-103 American Sign Language III 4 credits, Spring
+ASL-103 First-Year American Sign Language III 4 credits, Spring

-Third of a three-term introductory course.
+Third term of a three-term introductory course.
 Emphasis will be on developing conversational competence.
 Course includes basic ASL vocabulary and grammar used for basic communication such as opening conversations, clarifying, giving reasons, narrating family history, correcting, and elaborating.
-Prerequisite: Pass ASL-102 or instructor consent.
+Prerequisites: ASL-102